Team

 Scopus: n/a

-Mirosław Wiącek is a MSc Electronics and Telecommunications student at the Faculty of Computer Science, Electronics and Telecommunications at AGH.
+Mirosław Wiącek received an MSc in Electronics and Telecommunications at the Faculty of Computer Science, Electronics and Telecommunications at AGH in 2023.
 His engineering thesis, titled „The measurement setup for the analysis of the gas sensors performance” focused on automation and remote management of gas dosing and sensing devices and was defended at the beginning of 2022.
-Currently he is writing his Master’s thesis, titled „The optimization of the GLAD manipulator for thin film layer depositions”, which similarly targets automation and remote management of the whole process of Glancing Angle Deposition.
+Currently, he finished his Master’s thesis, titled „The optimization of the GLAD manipulator for thin film layer depositions”, which similarly targets automation and remote management of the whole process of Glancing Angle Deposition – defended in Dec.
+2023.
+MSc Wiącek started his industrial experience, however, he is continuously collaborating with the LAB team.

 AGH University of Science and Technology